tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ## Baseline

-When starting the REPL and printing out the thread I see the following:
+When starting the REPL and printing out the thread count I see the following:

 ```markup
 > list
 Currently have 2 threads.
 ```

-I didn't _expect_ two threads, but maybe Ruby leverages multiple threads more than I thought.
-Let's compare this when an `irb` session:
+I didn't _expect_ two threads, but maybe Ruby leverages threads more than I thought.
+Let's compare this with an `irb` session:

 ```ruby
 irb(main)> Thread.list